[DSWS-2023] International Symposium on Data Science 2023

 Fixing the speakers & program of the oral sessions: 31 August 2023

-Abstract submission deadline: 30 September 2023
+Abstract file submission deadline: 30 September 2023

 Programme booklet online: 1 November 2023